-Students will enroll in one of the following tracks depending upon their level of ability for a total of six credit hours.
-Some course will be taught by Sciences-U faculty members.
-The capstone course will be taught by Professor Sipe.
+You will enroll in one of the following tracks depending upon your level of ability for a total of six credit hours.
+Some courses will be taught by Sciences-U faculty members.

-Students will be provided with homestays in Lyon.
+You will be provided with homestays in Lyon.
 Homestays will provide breakfast and dinner seven days a week and laundry service once a week.
-Each homestay has been carefully selected in order to accommodate students' specific needs and to ensure a comfortable living situation.
+Each homestay has been carefully selected in order to accommodate your specific needs and to ensure a comfortable living situation.

 The city is also known as the Gastronomic Capital of France.
 Of particular note are the bouchons Lyonnais, which are informal restaurants that provide delicious and traditional regional dishes at a great value.
 The region is also famous for its Beaujolais wine and delicious chocolates from Berachon and Voisin confiseurs.

 Lyon is a vibrant city, where welcoming people help balance out its large size.
-The city provides an ideal location for students to improve their use of the French language and knowledge of French culture while experiencing some of the best food, art and architecture in France.
+The city provides an ideal location to improve your use of the French language and knowledge of French culture while experiencing some of the best food, art and architecture in France.

-Students will travel with the group but they will have opportunities to explore some sites independently during their time abroad.
+You will travel with the group, but will have opportunities to explore some sites independently during your time abroad.
 Travel might include: